 The backstory

-Educators, scientists, and policymakers created a formal definition for ocean literacy in 2004.
+Back in 2004, educators, scientists and policymakers created a formal definition for ocean literacy.
 They stated that it’s not just a measure of what people know, but how they feel about their knowledge and how they act on it.
-Three years later, a group of scientists divined ocean literacy’s seven basic principles:
+Three years later, a group of scientists divined ocean literacy’s seven basic principles (see graphic below).
+The goal was to change people’s behavior and demonstrate that everyone’s lives are inextricably connected to the sea.
+Although ‘sustainability’ is trending right now, the environments most people imagine need saving are farmlands, rainforests or local watersheds.

 So what went wrong?

-Hot on the heels of the UN’s declaration, a group of philosophers, educators, oceanographers, biologists, sociologists, and other academics met in Tasmania to create a three-phase plan for connecting ocean literacy to a sustainable future.
-The group (hereafter referred to as Kelly et. al.) published their findings last year; their paper “Connecting to the Oceans” explains how education, culture, technology, and “science-policy interconnections” influence our social connection to the ocean.
-Recent research shows that people can make positive associations with places they have never been, and media attention to specific issues catalyzes engagement by both people and businesses.
-So why are we still ocean-illiterate?
-The paper offers five main areas of limitations; the three most important ones are detailed below:
+Hot on the heels of the UN’s declaration, a group of philosophers, educators, oceanographers, biologists, sociologists and other academics met in Tasmania to create a three-phase plan for connecting ocean literacy to a sustainable future.
+The group (hereafter referred to as Kelly et. al.) published their findings in early 2021: their paper “Connecting to the Oceans” explains how education, culture and “science-policy interconnections” influence our social connection to the ocean.
+They compiled research papers demonstrating that people can make positive associations with places they have never been, and found that media attention to specific issues catalyzes engagement by both people and businesses.
+Kelly et. al. offered five main reasons as to why the global citizenry is still ocean-illiterate (the three most important ones are detailed below):

 Youth-centric ocean learning: While formal learning projects are helpful, there must be opportunities to deepen understanding outside of school grounds.
 Furthermore, young people are often ignored by decision-makers yet aren’t old enough to be decision-makers themselves, so they should not be the main target of educational programming.
 Science education and informational programming (TV shows, museums, aquariums, community science projects, etc.) can inspire people of all ages to learn.

 Western-centric programming: Most ocean literacy resources are in English and revolve around the Atlantic Ocean’s mechanisms.
 Furthermore, there is lack of access to technologies/people that could translate the information and relate it to indigenous and traditional communities across the globe.
 In short, inclusivity is key: cultural values and region-specific strategies should be incorporated into marine management.
-In the Arctic, for example, governments and organizations rely on native people to provide them with real-time information on subjects from sea level rise to pollution to monthly fishery catch.
-This knowledge is as important and readily available as ‘scientific’ data.
+In the Arctic for example, governments and organizations rely on native people to provide them with real-time information on subjects from sea level rise to pollution to monthly fishery catch.
+This knowledge is as important and readily available as ‘scientific’ data, and Kelly et. al. conclude that must be taken into account.

 The digital divide: There are now more telephones & smartphones than people on this planet!
 And yet, ‘technological literacy’ (not having access OR choosing to minimize reliance on the internet) logically presents a significant barrier to ocean literacy.
-Universal internet access is a huge problem across the globe, and people over the age of 65 are six times more likely than other age groups to share “incorrect and misleading information on internet sites.”
-Additionally, while young people can get at accurate information easier than their elders, they do not form a deep connection to the sea because “virtual experiences of nature do not elicit the same sensory stimulations and responses as real experiences.”
-But tech isn’t all bad: it is easier in our current world for digestible summaries of recent studies & policy briefs to make their way onto our Facebook feeds (and into our newsletters!).
-Science communicators must harness these new technologies to connect with people AND advocate for increased access to the internet.
+While universal internet access is a huge problem across the globe, in communities that are online people over the age of 65 are six times more likely than other age groups to share “incorrect and misleading information on internet sites!”
+Furthermore, young people who can get at accurate information easier than their elders do not form a deep connection to the sea because “virtual experiences of nature do not elicit the same sensory stimulations and responses as real experiences.”
+But tech isn’t all bad: it is easier in our current world for digestible summaries of recent studies and policy briefs to make their way onto our Facebook feeds (and into our newsletters!).
+Kelly etl. al. conclude that science communicators must harness these new technologies to connect with people AND advocate for increased access to the internet.

 The websites of international organizations like the UN & UNESCO are similarly lacking.
 At some point in the last ten years the UN created a platform for countries to upload annual reports about their efforts to educate their citizenry about the ocean.
-Not only are there no updates available, but at the top of the screen sits an old pop-up regarding “technical issues” that they are “working tirelessly to fix.”
-An apt metaphor if you ask me.
-UNESCO at least posts up-to-date videos, presentations, & articles, but because of the website’s confusing layout it is hard to tell where one topic stops and another begins.
-While their design may be dynamic enough to engage the youth, older generations who are less familiar with technology will no doubt take one look at UNESCO’s mosaic of resources and click their browser’s X button.
+Not only are there no updates available, but at the top of the screen sits an old pop-up reporting “technical issues” that they are “working tirelessly to fix” (an apt metaphor if you ask me).
+UNESCO at least posts up-to-date videos, presentations and articles but because of the website’s confusing layout it is hard to tell where one topic stops and another begins.
+While their layout may be dynamic enough to engage The Youth™, older generations who are less familiar with technology will no doubt take one look at UNESCO’s mosaic of resources and click their browser’s X button.

 A major problem is not the quality of information but the framing of it.
 Even major government organizations like NOAA place the responsibility of fixing our oceans solely at the feet of future generations.
 Their ocean literacy webpage contains a series of “practical resource[s] for educators” and is found under the Education tab of their website, making it difficult for the average person to find.
 Perhaps they believe you can’t teach an old dog new tricks, but you can certainly help one become familiar with a new environment!
 At least they provide a Spanish language copy of their materials.
 The EU has their own ocean literacy organization called EU4Ocean; it runs public events and “fun activities in many European cities.”
 One of their blog posts, which again is aimed at the younger generations of Europeans, contains a video about their efforts.
 The first half is an exploration of one of their outreach festivals in Malta, and the second is a deep dive into another organization that trains thousands of “unemployed young people for a job in the maritime sector.”
 Another great effort at universality.

-Ironically, the ocean literacy movement’s laser focus on Western audiences has resulted in exactly 0 meaningful policy actions and 0 attention from our media — indeed, the most recent articles about it were published by two African newspapers.
+Ironically, the ocean literacy movement’s laser focus on Western audiences has resulted in exactly 0 meaningful policy actions and 0 attention from our media — indeed, the most recent articles about ocean literacy were published by two African newspapers.
 Most educational materials are, as Kelly et. al. observed, designed for school-aged children; in their paper they discuss how “unrealistic and unfair [it is] to assign responsibility of the oceans solely to future generations.”
 Perhaps this is why climate anxiety is so prevalent in our youth — and why climate apathy is so deep-rooted in our elders.
-I believe the biggest mistake is that ocean literacy promoters use methods which appeal to mature adults (articles, documentary-like videos, lectures) to try to engage children.
+The biggest mistake is that ocean literacy promoters use methods designed for adults (articles, documentary-like videos, lectures) to try to engage children.
 It is one thing to neglect adult education; it is quite another to fail to design a communication strategy that fits your target audience.

 Yikes.
 What can we do now?